Priyanshu0713/carwale_clone/README.md

 ## Getting Started

-To view the CarWale Homepage Clone, you can visit carwale-clone.vercel.app .
+To view the CarWale Homepage Clone, you can visit <href scr="carwale-clone.vercel.app"/>.
 If you'd like to explore or contribute to the code, you can clone this repository and follow these steps:

 ```bash
 git clone [repository URL]